astrohckr/AnyChat/docs/index.rst

 ..
-Wyvern documentation master file, created by sphinx-quickstart.
+Anychat documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Wyvern's documentation!
+Welcome to Anychat's documentation!
 ====================================================================

 Contents: